yeoneung/icml_rebuttal/README.md

 - Q1: Sec 2.2: Can truth be random?
 First, authors say that \theta^* is an unknown true parameter, but later in the same section, they say that \theta^* is random.
 Moreover, if you know the distribution of \theta^*, why do you update it using data?
 If you recall, the objective of the Bayesian experiment is to recover the truth, so if the truth itself is random, can we recover the random truth using the Bayesian posterior?

-- Q2
+- Q2:

-(a) Concerning Assumption 2.1, we respectfully suggest that Assumption 2.1 aligns with established standards, equivalent as enforcing log-concavity on the density function and Lipschitz smoothness on the gradient of the density function, as discussed in (Dwivedi et al., 2018).
+  - Concerning Assumption 2.1, we respectfully suggest that Assumption 2.1 aligns with established standards, equivalent as enforcing log-concavity on the density function and Lipschitz smoothness on the gradient of the density function, as discussed in (Dwivedi et al., 2018).
 Additionally, we note that another study addressing Bayesian regret bounds (Ouyang et al., 2019) introduces the Gaussian noise assumption, which remains consistent with our assumption.

-(b) As highlighted, the stochastic nature of the policy is indeed a central aspect, as we adopt the framework of Thompson Sampling (TS) where actions are expressed as $u_t=K x_t$ or $u_t=K x_t+ \nu_t$, as illustrated in Figure 1.
+  - As highlighted, the stochastic nature of the policy is indeed a central aspect, as we adopt the framework of Thompson Sampling (TS) where actions are expressed as $u_t=K x_t$ or $u_t=K x_t+ \nu_t$, as illustrated in Figure 1.
 The inclusion of Section 2.1 serves to inspire readers regarding such an exploration scheme, drawing parallels to the stochastic Linear Quadratic Regulation (LQR) problem under Gaussian perturbation, where the optimal control action is expressed as $u_t=K x_t$ (Theorem 2.2).
 Lastly, we acknowledge the typo regarding the notation $\pi_t: H_t \rightarrow \mathbb{R}^m$, which should be corrected to $\pi_t: H_t \rightarrow \mathbb{R}^{n_u}$, and we assure you that this will be reflected in the revised version.

 - Q3: Thank you for the suggestion.
 We will add the relation between $t$ and $k$ in the beginning of Section 2.3 for better clarity.